 We also didn't find any available data on vaccination with the exception of data from NIS teen surveys (Figure S28); however, these survey data are not representative of vaccine hesitancy for the US.
 Limitations affecting.

 There is no Fig S28 in the supplementary information.

 Answer: We thank the reviewer for noticing this.
-We now included figure S28 in the supplementary material..
+We now included figure S28 in the supplementary materials.